amavis442/til-frontend/README.md

 For database migration i use **go-migrate**, so you will need to download this.
 Fo easy compiling and migrating i use **make** and **Makefile**.

 Maybe i will make a flutter app that can consume the api.
 Will see.

+## Install

+Install [nodejs](https://nodejs.org/en/download) by following the instructions on that website.

+> chmod +x build-frontend.sh

+Before building, first get `public.pem` from the backend and copy it to config/jwt/public.pem.
+Now you can run

+> ./build-frontend.sh